ILIIH/trip_planner_RPA/README.md

 ![ARCHITECTURE DIAGRAM](Documentation/images/architecture_diagram.png)

-Consider the architecture of the lower level, each feature module consists of three layers:
+Lower level architecture.
+Each feature module consists of three layers:

 1. Dispatcher - it delivers data from different sources
 2. Performer - processes data provided by DispatcherEach of these salts is divided into sublayers